I’ve received a few reader emails recently, asking me what I think of different online and offline accounting packages, and which one I use.

 With 15 different suites, QuickBooks have everything from home finance tracking through to Retail, Accountant, and Payroll editions.

-With their four products — FirstEdge through to Premier — MYOB have payroll, time billing, inventory, and even a simple contact database included.
+With their four products — FirstEdge through to Premier — MYOB have payroll, time billing, inventory, and even a simple contact database included, to help small business owners to manage your money.

 FreshBooks is both an invoicing and time tracking system, with widgets available for desktop integration, sophisticated reports, and integration with the big-name payment gateways.